Child abductions in the Russo-Ukrainian war: State institutions

 Children have been abducted from Ukrainian state-run institutions such as orphanages, group homes, care homes, hospitals, and boarding schools; many of the forcibly transferred children were taken from orphanages and group homes.
 State institutions furthermore lost track of thousands of children in their care amid the turmoil of the war.

 Most children in the care of Ukrainian state institutions (including some of those in orphanages) are not orphans but were only temporarily or permanently placed under the care of the state by parents facing personal hardships such as poverty, illness, or addiction.
 The Ukrainian state facilitates the voluntary temporary or permanent placement of children under the care of state institutions by parents.
 Some 90% of Ukrainian children living under state care were thus "social orphans" – children with family members who are for various reasons unable to care for them.
 The United Nations estimated that some 90,000 children resided in state-run homes in Ukraine prior to the 2022 invasion.
 Regardless of whether the children had living parents or were indeed wards of the state, such forced transfers during wartime likely constitute a war crime.

 The BBC said that many of the abducted children were sent to "re-education camps or psychiatric hospitals" in Russia.
-The Yale School of Public Health have documented a “systematic” effort to brainwash the Ukrainian children.
+The Yale School of Public Health has documented a “systematic” effort to brainwash the Ukrainian children.